pop-os/shell/README.md

 # Pop Shell - WIP

-> This project is currently in beta; developed for inclusion in Pop!_OS 20.04 at release.
->
-> See the [installation](#installation) instructions for details on how to try out the extension today.

 Pop Shell is a keyboard-driven layer for GNOME Shell which allows for quick and sensible navigation and management of windows.
 The core feature of Pop Shell is the addition of advanced tiling window management — a feature that has been highly-sought within our community.
 For many — ourselves included — i3wm has become the leading competitor to the GNOME desktop.

 Tiling window management in GNOME is virtually nonexistent, which makes the desktop awkward to interact with when your needs exceed that of two windows at a given time.
 Luckily, GNOME Shell is an extensible desktop with the foundations that make it possible to implement a tiling window manager on top of the desktop.